SofijaErkin/basic-tool-mac/linux/enlarge_vm_disk_space.md

 ## 1.Manually Enlarge Virtual Size

-### 1.1 VirtualBox Media Manager On Host/VirtualBox
+### 1.1 Using VirtualBox Media Manager On Host/VirtualBox

 First, click the VirtualBox APP using your Trackpad; Second, find out the menu